rsburke4/RoundThingOfRiches/README.md

 ## Rules

-After selecting the number of players/teams participating and the number of rounds, the game will start the first round with player 1, the second round with player 2, etc.
+After selecting the number of players/teams participating, the game will start the first round with player 1, the second round with player 2, etc.  There will be as many rounds played as players selected, so each player has the chance to start a round.

 ### Round play